0xproflupin/solana-durable-nonces/README.md

 To summarise:

 1. What if I don't want to send the transaction right away?
-2. What if I want to sign the transaction offline as I don't want to keep my keys on a device which is connected to the net?
+2. What if I want to sign the transaction offline as I don't want to keep my keys on a device that is connected to the net?
 3. What if I want to co-sign the transaction from multiple devices owned by multiple people, and the co-signing takes more than 90 seconds, like in a case of a multi-sig operated by a DAO?
-4. What if I want to sign and send a burst of transactions and don't want them to be fail due to duplication?
+4. What if I want to sign and send a burst of transactions and don't want them to fail due to duplication?

 The solution lies with Durable Nonces⚡️